Why Pea Protein?

-It’s important to get enough protein in your diet to support a range of health outcomes, including support of muscle tissue,1 reduced soreness after training, 2 reduced muscle loss and improved fat-loss,3-5 reduced blood pressure (and other cardiac risk factors),6, 7 and improved overall health, especially as we age.8 Protein supplements can help to provide additional protein to support your health and it’s important to find the right protein supplement for you.
+It’s important to get enough protein in your diet to support a range of health outcomes, including support of muscle tissue,1 reduced soreness after training, 2 reduced muscle loss,3-5 reduced blood pressure (and other cardiac risk factors),6, 7 and improved overall health, especially as we age.8 Protein supplements can help to provide additional protein to support your health and it’s important to find the right protein supplement for you.

-Pea protein isolate is free-from common allergens found in dairy, soy, egg, wheat, and nuts, and is also extremely low in gut-irritants (like phytic acid, saponins, and lectins).
-So, pea protein is a protein option that can be used by almost anyone, including those following a plant-based lifestyle, people who have more sensitive guts, suffer from IBS or Coeliac disease, or people who don’t tolerate the more common dairy or soy-based proteins.
-It’s also highly digestible, with digestion and absorption rates over 89%.9, 10 But, it’s not just easy on the gut and body, and easy to digest and absorb, when compared to whey protein, pea protein resulted in nearly identical increases in muscle thickness when compared with a placebo.11 In other words, it is easily tolerated and it gets the job done.
+Pea protein isolate is free from common allergens like dairy, soy, egg, wheat, and nuts, and is is less likely to irritate your gut (as phytic acid, saponins, and lectins may).
+So, pea protein is a protein option that can be used by almost anyone, including those following a plant-based lifestyle or those who have sensitivities to dairy or gluten.
+It’s also highly digestible, with digestion and absorption rates over 89%.9, 10 When compared to whey protein, pea protein resulted in nearly identical increases in muscle thickness when compared with a placebo.11 In other words, it is easily tolerated and it gets the job done.

 Why Nuzest Protein?

 Clean Lean Protein is made from peas grown under the strictest of conditions by a 6th generation family-owned company in France and processed using superior, patented technology in Belgium.
-The state-of-the-art extraction techniques ensure that not only is Clean Lean Protein able to pack in more protein, but it does so without any lingering nasties.
 It is practically free-from common allergens, lectins, phytic acid, trypsin inhibitors and other “anti-nutrients” that can be present in plant-based proteins and which can irritate the gut, impede the absorption of minerals, or reduce the digestion of the protein itself.

-The purity of Clean Lean Protein also means that it has extremely high digestion and absorption rates without the need for added digestive enhancers.
-Not only that, but CLP is naturally rich in muscle supporting branched-chain amino acids (BCAAs), glutamine, and is naturally complete, containing all nine essential amino acids, without the need to combine it with other, potentially inferior protein blends.
+The purity of Clean Lean Protein also means that it has high digestion and absorption rates without the need for added digestive enhancers.
+Clean Lean Protein is naturally rich in muscle supporting branched-chain amino acids (BCAAs), glutamine, and is naturally complete, containing all nine essential amino acids.

 Which Nuzest Protein is Best for Me?